Colorado Landlord-Tenant Law: An Overview

 Under Colorado landlord-tenant law, after the court grants possession, the landlord must obtain a Writ of Eviction issued by the court clerk.
 The Sheriff will serve The Writ by posting it on the door of the rental property.

 What is the time frame for the eviction process?

 There are many factors that go into the eviction process which make exact timing almost unattainable.
 If there are no complications, the process should take around 4-5 weeks.

 May I demand my tenants to renter’s insurance mandatory for my tenants to obtain?

 Landlords may require tenants to obtain rental insurance and can make the failure to do so a breach of the lease agreement.

 What are the landlord’s legal rights in the event of the death of a tenant?

-The lease is automatically terminated in the event of the death of a tenant.
+Under Colorado landlord-tenant law, the lease is automatically terminated in the event of the death of a tenant.
 If the lease states conditions regarding the death of a tenant, then the lease prevails.
 If there is no lease agreement, then the landlord must get authorization from a probate court to remove all contents from the premises.